OctopusDeploy/blog/blog/2024-12/deployment-freeze/index.md

 We know that sometimes you need to make exceptions.
 That's why we've made it easy for authorized users to override active freezes.
 They just need to provide a reason, which we'll keep track of in the audit trail.

 The audit trail keeps a record of:
-- Freeze creation and modification
+- Freeze creation and modification.
-- Deployment Freeze Override and their justifications
+- Deployment Freeze Override and their justifications.
-- Deployment attempts during freeze periods
+- Deployment attempts during freeze periods.

 ![Screenshot of the Deployment Freeze interface](deployment-freeze-override_w.png "width=500")